The History of CRM From the 1950s to Today

 Salesforce Essentials is an affordable CRM for small businesses that allows you to capture lead information in one place, fostering robust collaboration and organizing prospect information.

-Early 1990s: The Rise of Sales Force Automation
+Early 1990s: The History of CRM Starts With the Rise of Sales Force Automation

 Years after database marketing and the first contact management software were introduced, new technologies kept being developed to better manage growing customer data.
 This paved the way for sales force automation (SFA), which businessman and technologist Tom Siebel pioneered.